Perspective | A sunset surprise: Saturday’s storm chase in Kansas was simple, yet elegant

 Between lightning flashes, I could see an inflow tail on the right, marking where air was rushing into the rotating updraft.
 The spin was just west or southwest.
 I could see ragged clouds marking upward-moving air condensing.
 No obvious tornado though.

 Ping!
-A half dollar-size hailstone struck the roof, producing a metallic echo.
+A half-dollar-size hailstone struck the roof, producing a metallic echo.
 It was soon joined by thousands of hailstones ranging from nickel size to a few the size of golf balls.
 The hail core grew as the storm passed overhead, the circulation fading east of the highway.
 No tornado touched down, but the storm tried.

 This week, the pattern looks mostly quiet for storm chasers, but next week could be a bit more interesting.
 I’ll be here in Oklahoma City, waiting at the ready.